haouarihk/param-handler/readme.md

 You have two choises:

-### 1- keep track of the change and read its data:
+### 1- keep track of the changes of a specific variable:

 ```js
 ph.on("change", "name_of_the_variable", (new_value)=>{